Popper's NBA predictions: How far can Durant take the Nets?

 Eastern Conference: Experience still matters and it’s hard to put a team together on the run.
 Milwaukee didn’t get all the pieces it wanted but could push forward this time.
 The pick: Milwaukee over Brooklyn.

-Western Conference: Somehow in a salary cap league, the defending champion Lakers managed to hang on to their stars and still improve the roster.
-While the Clippers should still be good and the Warriors could be back, the real challenge might come from young teams in Denver and Dallas.
+Western Conference: Somehow in a salary-cap league, the defending champion Lakers managed to hang on to their stars and still improve the roster.
+Though the Clippers should still be good and Golden State could be back, the real challenge might come from young teams in Denver and Dallas.
 The pick: Lakers over Nuggets.

 NBA Finals: Too much experience and firepower.
 Lakers over Bucks.